brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 that we might take for granted in the west -- like central heating -- are non-existent.
-This time of year the mercury sits close to freezing, especially in the mornings and at night, and simply walking the temple's halls is a bone-chilling experience.
+This time of year the mercury sits close to freezing, especially in the mornings and at night, and a simple walk through the temple's halls is a bone-chilling experience.
 There's an on-site onsen, and its healing waters will do wonders to warm you up, but afterwards you're left with a real challenge: getting back